techhanh/JavaScript-Code-Challenges/README.md

-09182022A.python - python code challenge, return winner a rock paper scissor game, nested if else statements 09182022B.python - various practice challenges in string concatenation and interpolation, has answer keys 09192022A.python - various practice challenges in loops in python, has answer keys
+09182022A.python - python code challenge, return winner a rock paper scissor game, nested if else statements 09182022B.python - various practice challenges in string concatenation and interpolation, has answer keys 09192022A.python - various practice challenges in loops in python, has answer keys 09202022B.python - for loop, if statement, returns sum of even numbers